yalematta/WomenWhoCode/README.md

   supported in parse.
 * After successful account creation, take user to profile preview: render user details, include image, password field (we may not need this), full name, job description field.
 Auto display whatever we have and leave what we don't have blank for the user to fill in.
-  * [ ] Add functionality so the user can upload their image or take a photo of themselves.
+  * [ ] Add functionality so the user can upload their image
+  * [X] Add functionality so the user can take a photo of themselves

 Timeline:
-* [ ] Timeline is the first listview page/fragment the member is taken to after they confirm profile details, it will be the first tab in a 3 tab view.
+* [X] Timeline is the first listview page/fragment the member is taken to after they confirm profile details, it will be the first tab in a 3 tab view.
+* [X] member will see a listview of posts
-* [ ] Member will see location and interest based data:
+* [ ] Member will see posts in priority based on location and interest based data:
   * [ ] The timeline will be a listview and fragment
-  * [ ] Initial timeline details for each member will include posts (we'll prepop this based on user's personalization info and location settings):
+  * [ ] Initial timeline details for each member will include posts (we'll prepop this based on user's personalization info and location settings)
-  	* [ ] an inspiration quote - will be a post from the "Get Inspired" feature
-  	* [ ] notification style alerts about which subscriptions they are subscribed to, initial subscriptions include network events closest to their location, the applaud her, the code review, the blog, get inspired
-* [ ] On click of an listview post/item will take them to the details view of that post.
-* [ ] endless scroll on list view

 Posts (directly relates to timeline):
-* [ ] Each item in the timeline view is a post that belongs to a feature or event.
+* [X] Each item in the timeline view is a post that belongs to a feature or event.
-  * [ ] Persist a post model, post will include user_id, subscription_id,
-  title, details/description, awesome_count
+  * [X] Persist a post model, post will include user_id, subscription_id, title, details/description, awesome_count
-  * [ ] We will pre-seed posts for now
+  * [X] We will pre-seed posts for now
-  * [ ] sort post in listview by most recent

 Subscribing (tab in mock that says features):
 * [ ] Member can tab to see the feature they are subscribed to and can join
-* [ ] feature will be modeled locally and pushed to parsed
+* [X] feature will be modeled locally and pushed to parsed
-    * [ ] each feature will be a local data seed (pending from Zassmin)
+    * [X] each feature will be a local data seed (pending from Zassmin)
-      * [ ] A feature has title/name, description, joined_count
+      * [X] A feature has title/name, description, joined_count
-      * [ ] A member belongs to many features
+      * [X] A member belongs to many features
-* [ ] feature fragment will include a listview with feature title and short details
+* [X] feature fragment will include a listview with feature attributes
 * [ ] member can choose which feature to join by clicking the feature and being taken to a detail view
   * [ ] In the detail view the member can subscribe or unsubscribe
-  * [ ] features alerts such as, 'you just subscribed to #java, learn more here' will be rendered to the timeline fragment
-* on click of a feature will take them to a details view of that feature
+* [X] on click of a feature will take them to a details view of that feature
 * detail view:
-  * member can see the title, description, number of people joined, post history and choose to subscribe
+  * [X] member can see the title, description, number of people joined
+  * [ ] feature detail view will also render the post history timeline for the given feature

 Events:
-* [ ] listview fragment for only event details
+* [X] listview fragment for only event details
-* [ ] on click of the event will render a view with event details
+* [X] on click of the event will render a view with event details
-* [ ] event data will be from meetup api (w/o user oauth)
+* [X] event data will be from meetup api (w/o user oauth)
-  * [ ] Event model (based on meetup data): network_id, event_date,
-        event_date, location, url, title, featured (boolean), meetup_event_id, rsvp_count, rsvp_limit
+  * [X] Event model (based on meetup data): network_id, event_date, event_date, location, url, title, featured (boolean), meetup_event_id, rsvp_count, rsvp_limit